ShamnaSkor/WafleProject/README.md

  * It will not require any active server-side functionality to perform its basic role as a fitting tool.
  * It will be designed to work with the EVE IGB and modern browsers (Recent versions of Firefox, Webkit-based browsers, IE 10+, and similar)
 * The Wafle project will strive to make it easy for new contributors to join in.
+* The Wafle project will eventualy be localized to all supported EVE client languages.
 * The Wafle project will use [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html).
 * The Wafle Data module will remain separate from the Wafle library to ensure that CCP's intellectual property is respected.